gemfire/gemfire-examples/json/README.md

   ~ SPDX-License-Identifier: Apache-2.0
   -->

-The new JSON related APIs allows you to convert a JSON String into a binary form that can be stored in a GemFire region.
+The new JSON related APIs allow you to convert a JSON String into a binary form that can be stored in a GemFire region.
 This example starts a GemFire cluster with one locator and two servers with a replicated region called `example-region`.
-It then uses the JSON related APIs to create a `JsonDocumentFactory` which converts a JSON string into a binary form.
+It then uses the JSON related APIs to create a `JsonDocumentFactory` which converts a JSON string into a JsonDocument.
 The converted JSON strings are stored as region entry values.

 The example uses JSON strings that contain fields of different types.
 For example: